TASRobotics/guide/github-guide/05-merging.md

 ## Before you merge

 Make sure that your code works, and that it has been tested thoroughly.
 The master branch should only contain stable, working code.
+Also, make sure that your code complies with the [style guide](https://github.com/TASRobotics/guide/blob/master/java-style-guide).

 ## Compare